Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Real estate agents are already deep into AI adoption: 82% now use it in their work, mostly for writing listing descriptions, generating marketing content, and analyzing market trends [1].
-Tools like Zillow's conversational AI are also changing how buyers search, shifting agents away from basic education and toward pricing strategy and negotiation [3].
-These productivity gains are real, and they are not slowing down.
+Real estate agents already feel the shift.
+A large majority are using AI today for writing listing descriptions, responding to leads, and analyzing market trends [2].
+Tools like Zillow's conversational AI are also changing how buyers search, which means agents spend less time on basic education and more time on strategy and negotiation [3].
+The routine, repeatable parts of the job are clearly moving toward automation.

-But the parts of this job that matter most to clients are still stubbornly human.
-Earning trust, reading a room during a negotiation, knowing a neighborhood's unwritten rules: AI cannot replicate those things yet.
-NAR also cautions that AI can produce errors and even fair-housing violations, which is exactly why human judgment and oversight remain essential [2].
-Our 43.0% AI Resilience Score reflects this tension: meaningful workflow disruption is coming, but the role itself survives.
+But the core of what makes a great agent is still stubbornly human.
+Earning a client's trust during one of the biggest financial decisions of their life, reading a room during negotiations, knowing a neighborhood in ways no dataset captures: these things resist automation.
+NAR also warns that AI can produce errors and even fair-housing violations, which is exactly why human judgment and oversight remain essential [2].

 Reveal More